clearviction-devs/clearviction-sanity/README.md

 - circ: surrounding circumstances
 - terms: terms of the offense

-2. **descriptor** - a one word descriptor of the page, or part of the section to further refine the page.
+2. **branch-name** - a one word branch-name of the page, or part of the section to further refine the page.
 Examples are:

 - fish: the pages about fishing violations
 - pro: the pages about prostitution
 - dv: the pages about domestic violence
 - main: if it is a general section, or you don't need to specify any further

-3. **order-number** - the order of the page in the section.
+3. **page-number** - the order of the page in the section.
 This is used to determine the order of the pages in the navigation.
 The first page in a section should be 1, and the next page should be 2, and so on.
-Pages with a **status** that are NOT _continue_, will branch off and retain the parent **order-number** of the page it came from.
+Pages with a **outcome** that are NOT _continue_, will branch off and retain the parent **page-number** of the page it came from.

-4. **status** - denotes the status of the page.
+4. **outcome** - denotes the outcome of the page.
 Options are:

 - cont: the page is not an end page, and the user should be able to continue to the next page, via any number of choices.
 - eligible: the page is an end page, and the user's conviction is eligible for vacating.